bertoAlves/bertflix/README.md

 # bertflix
 Movie Recommendation WebSite that i am currently working on and started in June 2023 (Incomplete)

-I started this to start using java again.
+I started this to use java again.

 Idea is to build it using different microservices.